pkolchanov/brr/readme.md

 # brr.h

 brr.h is a single-header application wrapper for software rendering apps.
+— No dependencies on GPU graphics APIs such as OpenGL or DirectX.
+— A minimal API with two callbacks for frame rendering and event handling.
-It supports macOS (Core Graphics), linux (x11), and windows (GDI).
+— Supports macOS (Core Graphics), Linux (x11), and Windows (GDI).

 ## Minimal example